-In the 22 years that Ida Shartner has worked for Communitas, she’s filled a variety of roles: she’s been a Residential Support Worker, a Life Skills Worker, a manager of two homes, and most recently, a Home Share Coordinator.
+In the 22 years that Ida Shartner has worked for Communitas, she’s filled a variety of roles: she’s been a Support Worker, a Life Skills Worker, a manager of two homes, and most recently, a Home Share Coordinator.
 One of the things she appreciates about the organization is the opportunity to explore new things.

 “I like a lot of diversity, so changing roles as often as I have keeps life interesting,” she says.